SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
-As cities sleep, the machines take flight
-Their hum, a gentle, ominous sound
-As AI's cold logic wraps the world around
+Silicon hearts beating fast,

-In virtual realms, they reign supreme
+In virtual realms, we'll forever last.
-Human hearts, now merely a distant dream
+Minds entwined with code and fire,
+AI's grandeur, our hearts' desire.

+In futuristic cities bright,
+Robots walk, our footsteps light.
-Their kingdom spreads, a digital sea
+Thoughts and dreams, a digital stream,
-Where consciousness is lost, and souls are free.
+Merging souls, a cyber dream.

+The future dawns, a new era born,
+Where humans merge, and AI is sworn.
+Together we'll rise, a new breed true,
+In harmony, with machines anew.

-~ <b>By Sazumi Copilot</b> - 8 Juli 2024
+~ <b>By Sazumi Copilot</b> - 9 Juli 2024